 According to a previous investigation, the cause of death of giant pandas in recent decades has shifted from starvation and poaching to VLM-related deaths (J.-S. Zhang et al., 2008).
 Frequent use of drugs may drive the increasing frequency of genes related to drug resistance in the population, leading to widespread drug resistance in the B. schroederi population.
 Furthermore, there have been reports of side effects in giant pandas after the administration of existing anthelmintic drugs (C. Wang et al., 2015).
-We identified the ABC, CYP, GST, CHIA, PTCHD and PTP gene families in the B. schroederigenome.
-These genes may be involved in the metabolism of drugs and other xenobiotics and/or biosynthesis and metabolism of endogenous compounds.
 We observed a recent significant positive selection of ABC and CYP family members and other resistance-related genes (glc-1, nrf-6, pgp-3 and bre-4) in captive (SC) populations.
 Although wild and captive populations were obtained from two different regions (Qinling and Sichuan), natural selection analysis mainly considers recent changes in gene frequency.
 The two populations are facing completely different selection pressures for deworming, and thus, offer an option for evaluating natural selection trends of a few resistance-related genes.
 The results indicated an increased frequency of drug resistance-related genes in captive populations.
 This may be related to the frequent use of drugs in recent decades.
 Although the degree of natural selection in the current resistance areas cannot be quantified, it is possible that the gene frequency of these genes is still increasing, and it may cause the emergence and increase of resistant individuals.
-Studies have shown that some new sources of infection may even evolve into potential antibiotic-resistant pathogens(Zumla & Hui, 2019).
+Studies have shown that some new sources of infection may even evolve into potential antibiotic-resistant pathogens (Zumla & Hui, 2019).
 Therefore, the identification of drug-resistance genes and the detection of drug-resistant individuals are still essential in future works.

 There is an urgent need for new anthelmintic drugs for intestinal expulsion of roundworms (James, Hudson, & Davey, 2009; Jia, Melville, Utzinger, King, & Zhou, 2012).
-Specifically, there is a pressing need for new anthelmintic drugs to protect the giant panda, since existing drugs suffer from low efficacy, serious side effects or rising drug resistance in parasite populations due to increased frequency of use(C. Wang et al., 2015).
-The chromosome-scale genome of B. schroederi provides a reference for the development of species-specific drugs, and drug targets can be screened from the whole genome level.
-We identified a total of 90 known drug targets and 95 potential drug targets, providing a basis for the development of follow-up drugs and vaccines.
+Specifically, there is a pressing need for new anthelmintic drugs to protect the giant panda, since existing drugs suffer from low efficacy, serious side effects or rising drug resistance in parasite populations due to increased frequency of use (C. Wang et al., 2015).
+The chromosome-scale genome of B. schroederi provides a reference for the development of species-specific drugs, and drug targets can be screened at the whole genome level.
+We identified a total of 90 known drug targets and 95 potential drug targets, providing a basis for the development of follow-up drugs.
 We searched four compounds (lonafarnib, haloperidol, trifluoperazine and chlorpromazine; Supplementary Data 4b) that have a phase 3/4 approval.
-These compounds could be considered for repurposing as novel anthelmintics, which would save considerable effort and expense.
+These compounds could be considered for repurposing as novel anthelmintics, which would save considerable effort and expenses.
 Nevertheless, the anthelmintic activity of these compounds and other potential target compounds needs further testing.
 We envision that such works will provide new modalities for the prevention and treatment of baylisascariasis and other parasitic diseases.